gaspo53/twitter-api/README.md

 After that, edit <code>src/main/resources/jdbc/jdbc.properties</code> and complete the MySQL Access.

 Now, open a Terminal, in the path of the project, and run <code>mvn jetty:run</code>
-After Maven downloads dependencies and starts Jetty WebServer, goto to [address]
+After Maven downloads dependencies and starts Jetty WebServer, goto to [twitter-api-address]

 If you don't want to use Jetty, you can deploy the Application in another Web Container, such as Apache Tomcat 7 (it is tested with).